 8. People from Guinea-Bissau are called Guineans, not Bissauns.

-9. ‘Gumbe’ makes for the most popular form of music in Guinea-Bissau.
-The genre of music is derived from the countries folk singing tradition.
+9. ‘Gumbe’ is the most popular form of music in Guinea-Bissau.
+The genre of music is derived from the country’s folk singing tradition.

-10. Guinea Bissau has one of the highest fertility rate (births per women) in Africa.
+10. Guinea Bissau has one of the highest fertility rates in Africa.

 Oh, and there are the stories about the Chinese, minerals and the Guineans ….